-Two questions asked in the survey conducted by Golf Convergence for this golf course operational and financial consulting review highlight the divergent viewpoints between golfers and the public:
+Two questions asked in survey conducted by Golf Convergence for this golf course operational and financial consulting review highlight the divergent viewpoints between golfers and the public:

-"Yes" Answers to following questions Golfers Public Should the Minneapolis Park and Recreation Board CONTINUE TO OPERATE all seven golf courses regardless of their economic viability?
-58.7% 37.5% , 40.6% EQ 10/ Should the Minneapolis Park and Recreation Board SELL THE GOLF COURSES not located within Minneapolis city limits to raise capital to invest in those courses within 40.6% 58.1% the City limits and for other parks and recreational opportunities?
+"Yes" Answers to following questions Golfers Public Should the Minneapolis Park and Recreation Board CONTINUE TO OPERATE all 58.7% 37.5% seven golf courses regardless of their economic viability?
+Should the Minneapolis Park and Recreation Board SELL THE GOLF COURSES not 40.6% 58.1% located within Minneapolis city limits to raise capital to invest in those courses within the City limits and for other parks and recreational opportunities?